marcolomele/ego-exo-correspondence/README.md

 # Towards Exo-Ego Correspondence 👀
-## A Technical Review of the State of the Art – Featuring Ego-Exo4D and Object Mask Matching (O-MaMa)
+## A Technical Review of the State of the Art

-Augmenting object detection and tracking from Ego POV with Exo POV using deep visual correspondence.
+### Featuring Ego-Exo4D and Object Mask Matching (O-MaMa)

 Research project for Deep Learning for Computer Vision (20060) Bocconi MSc course.

 Built on [O-MaMa](https://github.com/Maria-SanVil/O-MaMa) with support for multiple backbone architectures (DINOv2, DINOv3, ResNet-50) and precomputed feature extraction for accelerated training.